alchemycodelab/work-with-us/fe-instructor.md

-# Lead Instructor: Full Stack JavaScript
+# Lead Instructor: Front End/Web Foundations

 Alchemy Code Lab is one of the most comprehensive software development training programs, ranked #1 in the U.S. by grad reviews on Switchup.
 In addition to producing consistently high graduate outcomes in job placement, tier, and starting salary.
 We specialize in training ambitious career switchers to become exceptional software developers.
 Our depth of instruction, emphasis on care and quality code, and supportive community produce outcomes that are truly unique among code schools.
 Our instructors are intelligent, excited about their craft, and very experienced - they're a big part of what makes us different.

 <img alt="Alchemy lab space with students" style="margin: 10px 0; max-width: 500px;" src="./lab-space-people-BW.jpg">

-We're looking to add a lead instructor to our team experienced in full stack development in JavaScript.
+We're looking to add a lead instructor to our team experienced in frontend web development.
 Come help shape what web design and development, and an inclusive community, means for a new generation of developers.

 All instruction is currently being offered remotely.
 Alchemy is actively planning what hybrid tech training means in a post-pandemic world.
 We are open to instructors anywhere in the US, but let's discuss what our mutual long term future might look like.